 They could see the American flag flying above Fort Sumter, however they were under a constant attack from the Confederate artillery.
 Fortunately all of the shells missed the Star of the West except for one shot that ricocheted into the ship but causing no damage.

 Under this heavy bombardment by rebel forces Lt.
 Woods decided he could not safely reach Fort Sumter.
 He ordered the ship to turn around and leave Charleston Harbor.

 The rebel battery continued to fire on the ship until they were out of the harbor.
 The Star of the West failing to resupply the fort, set sail back to New York arriving there on January 12th.

-Captain Fox made another relief attempt on the night of April 13th however it also failed to reach the fort.
+Captain Fox made another relief attempt on the night of April 13th.
+It failed to reach the fort.
 The high seas and terrible weather coupled with the failure of the other ships to arrive doomed the expedition from the beginning.

 At 4:40 pm as the envoy left the fort, Major Anderson said “Gentlemen, if you do not batter the fort to pieces about us, we shall be starved out in a few days”.

 General Beauregard intrigued by this remark sent another envoy to the fort at 12:45 am on April 12th asking for clarification of the comment made by Major Anderson and again asking him to evacuate the fort and wanting to know when would be a good time for the evacuation?